-Qwest provides and maintains real-time operational procedures and capabilities for detecting and monitoring suspected abuse or intrusions to the network.
-Alarms are set off for those events that require immediate attention by the GSA PMO, affected Agency or site, and/or Qwest staff.
+Qwest provides and maintains real-time operational procedures and capability for detecting and monitoring suspected abuse or intrusions to the network and setting off alarms for those events that require immediate attention by the GSA PMO, affected Agency or site, and/or Qwest staff.
 Sections 3.3.3.2.3 and 3.3.3.4.1 provide details on Qwest's approach and capabilities.

-3.3.3.2 Management Controls (M.3.11(a), comp_req_id 10213, comp_req_id 10222, comp_req_id 10259, comp_req_id 10260, comp_req_id 10261, comp_req_id 10225)
+3.3.3.2 Management Controls (M.3.11(a), comp\req\id 896, comp\req\id 883, comp\req\id 886, comp\req\id 846)

-Qwest understands and agrees to the Government's definition of "Information Systems" in C.3.3.2.2.5, and will employ appropriate security controls as called for by Networx requirements in protecting such systems.
-Specifically, Information Systems will include but not be limited to the OSS, audio and video teleconferencing, reservations systems, repositories of Agency network configurations, repositories of users' identification and authorization information, and Call Detail Records (CDRs).
-At the request of the Government, Qwest will provide evidence within 60 days (for example, test results, evaluations, and audits) that security controls, as specified in our Networx Security Plan, are implemented for Networx services and OSS.
+Qwest understands and agrees to the Government's definition of "Information Systems" as identified in C.3.3.2.2.5 and will employ appropriate security controls as called for by Networx requirements in protecting such systems.
+Specifically, Information Systems will include but not be limited to the OSS, audio and video teleconferencing, reservations systems, repositories of Agency network configuration, repositories of users' identification and authorization information and Call Detail Records (CDRs).
+At the request of the Government, Qwest will provide evidence (for example test results, evaluations, and audits) that security controls for Networx services and OSS, as specified in its Security Plan are implemented.

-Qwest will assess and test our Networx services and OSS-related security controls and their operating effectiveness per all applicable NIST standards, including NIST SP 800-53 and FIPS-200 specifications, and we will provide the Government all relevant assessment results and audit reports.
-The types of evidence to be provided to the Government include audit reports, scanning data, and additional applicable test results.
-Qwest will approach security as specified in our Information Security Framework, referencing NIST SP 800-53, FIPS-200 and all other applicable NIST guidance, as well as contemporary industry best practices.
-The delivery mechanism for evidence can be either electronic (encrypted for transmission), paper, or both.
+Qwest will assess and test its Networx services and OSS related security controls and their operating effectiveness per all applicable NIST standards including NIST SP 800-53 and FIPS-200 specifications, and will provide the Government all relevant assessment results and audit reports.
+Types of evidence to be provided to the Government include; audit reports, scanning data and additional applicable test results.
+Qwest will approach security as in specified our Information Security Framework, referencing NIST

+SP 800-53, FIPS-200 and all other applicable NIST guidance as well as contemporary industry best practices.
+The delivery mechanism for evidence can be either electronic (encrypted for transmission), paper or both.
 Qwest will supply initial assessment reports within 60 days of a Government request.
 The timeline for subsequent reports will be consistent with Government expectations as arranged through the Qwest Networx Security Manager working with the Networx PMO.
 Evidence reported will reflect the current operating environment.
-Updates to the environment will be reflected in updates to assessment reports, as applicable.
+Updates to the environment will be reflected in updates to assessment reports as applicable.

-Our comprehensive approach to security management and practices provides a proactive program that focuses on risk assessment to prevent security events, resolve network vulnerabilities, and to minimize the impact if an event does occur.
-As described in Sections 3.3.3.4.2 and 3.3.3.4.3, Qwest currently employs formalized processes to both prevent and manage security events, including potential breaches of our network, OSS, and databases.
-While the preventative practices focus on detailed vulnerability management, the event management processes also include specific post-event gap analysis and review activities, to identify any additions or changes that can prevent a subsequent event.
-The Qwest integrated Networx Security Team will work with the Qwest Networx CPO to identify all security-related and network vulnerabilities pertaining to the Networx infrastructure, and take the necessary actions to mitigate the threat, and, if possible, eliminate it.
-Specifically, the Team has the requisite skills required to, upon request, advise Agencies how to best deter security breaches when using Qwest Networx services.
+Our comprehensive approach to security management and practices provides a proactive program that focuses on risk assessment to prevent security events, to minimize the impact if an event does occur, and to resolve network vulnerabilities.
+As described in Sections 3.3.3.4.2 and 3.3.3.4.3, Qwest currently employs formalized processes to both prevent and manage security events, including potential breaches of our network, OSS and databases.
+While the preventative practices focus on detailed vulnerability management, the event management processes also include specific postevent gap analysis and review activities to identify any additions or changes to prevent a subsequent event.
+The Qwest integrated Networx Security team will work with the Qwest Networx CPO to identify all security-related and network vulnerabilities pertaining to the Networx infrastructure, and take the necessary actions to mitigate the threat, and, if possible, eliminate them.
+Specifically, the team has the requisite skills required to, upon request, advise Agencies how to best deter security breaches when using Qwest Networx services.
+Qwest will identify all security-related system and network vulnerabilities, and take corrective measures to eliminate them.